New constraints on extended Higgs sectors from the trilinear Higgs coupling

 \subsection{Benchmark scenario}

-In order to illustrate the impact of the present (and future) experimental information about $\kappa_\lambda$ on the parameter space of the 2HDM, we propose as an example a benchmark scenario where we fix $M = m_H$, $m_A = m_{H^\pm}$, $\tan\beta=2$, and $\alpha = \beta - \pi/2$.
+In order to illustrate the impact of the present (and future) experimental information about $\kappa_\lambda$ on the parameter space of the 2HDM, we consider as an example a benchmark scenario where we fix $M = m_H=600\text{ GeV}$, $m_A = m_{H^\pm}$, $\tan\beta=2$, and $\alpha = \beta - \pi/2$.